shubchat/bare_bone_food_sentiment_prediction/Readme.md

 - vectorizers like countvectorizers and term frequency–inverse document frequency(tfidf)

-For the sake of simplicity and as we decided to go for a traditional logistic regression model we have used tfidf vectorizer in tf–idf value increases proportionally to the number of times a word appears in the document and is offset by the number of documents in the corpus that contain the word, which helps to adjust for the fact that some words appear more frequently in general(http://www.tfidf.com/)
+For the sake of simplicity and as we decided to go for a traditional logistic regression model we have used tfidf vectorizer.The tf–idf value increases proportionally to the number of times a word appears in the document and is offset by the number of documents in the corpus that contain the word, which helps to adjust for the fact that some words appear more frequently in general(http://www.tfidf.com/)

 ## Methodology- The machine learning technique used for sentiment classification

-The state of the art methodologies  in sentiment prediction or sentiment analysis is Deep learning based,example:
+The state of the art methodologies  in sentiment prediction or sentiment analysis are Deep learning based,example:
 - https://arxiv.org/abs/1801.06146(Universal Language Model Fine-tuning for Text Classification)
 - https://arxiv.org/abs/1810.04805(BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding )